SpectroFinance/SpectroCoin-Merchant-API/README.md

 1.123 => 1.123
 ```

-Example URL encoded concatinated parameters:
+Example URL encoded concatenated parameters:
 ```
 merchantId=169&apiId=1&orderId=L254S&payCurrency=BTC&payAmount=0.0&receiveAmount=20.0&description=Some+string+with+symbols+%25%3D%26&callbackUrl=http%3A%2F%2Ftestas.lt%2Fapi%2Fcheck
 ```

 ## Signing

-Request to be signed must be converted to **UTF-8 URL encoded concatinated parameters** of one string line with parameter name and in specific order specified in documentation.
+Request to be signed must be converted to **UTF-8 URL encoded concatenated parameters** of one string line including parameter names and ordered in specific sequence specified in documentation.
-Singature must be **Base64 encoded**.
+Signature must be **Base64 encoded**.

 ### Java signing (using sample application)